Cheyenne232025S/CMDA-3654-Project/README.md

 To view the entire complete project download data from data folder then open and run the notebook named project 2.
 This project was an iterative process.

+Methods used include exploratory data analysis, regression modeling, and clustering techniques implemented in Python.